panaversity/learn-applied-generative-ai-fundamentals/04_ai_stacks/readme.md

 - Platforms like Azure Container Apps offer a serverless abstraction on top of Kubernetes.
 This means you don't have to manage the underlying infrastructure (VMs, scaling), but still benefit from the scalability and flexibility of Kubernetes.
 - You can typically deploy your containerized microservices directly to these serverless platforms.
 However, some adjustments might be needed:
-    - **Dapr:** Azure Container Apps natively supports Dapr, you can potentially use this sidecar container approach to inject Dapr functionality into your microservices.
+    - **PostgreSQL:** You might need to use a managed PostgreSQL service offered by the cloud provider instead of running your own PostgreSQL cluster.
     - **Kafka:** You might need to use a managed Kafka service offered by the cloud provider instead of running your own Kafka cluster.

 **Overall Benefits:**

 - **Consistency:** This local development stack promotes consistent behavior from development to production by using containers and Kubernetes.
-- **Scalability:** Docker Compose and Kubernetes facilitate scaling your microservices up or down as needed.
+- **Scalability:** For local development Docker Compose is best suited because you dont require scalability for local development and for deployment Kubernetes facilitate scaling your microservices up or down as needed.
 - **Fast Iteration:** Devcontainers allows developers to quickly spin up their development environment, speeding up the development cycle.
 - **Modern Tools:** The chosen tools (FastAPI, SQLModel, Dapr) are well-suited for building and deploying modern microservices.